sopra-fs24-group-39/MapMystery-Server/contributions.md

 - created and populated settings page
 - created and populated friends page
 - created and populated rankings page

-Still to do (Week = Friday to Friday)
 - add content to the base element in settings
 - add content to the base element in rankings
 - add content to the base element in friends
+#### What will I do this week?
+- Components for the Game modes
+- Lobbyies
 - create a chat component in various forms (open, closed, button).
 - create a dropdown menu and integrate it with the profile picture so that it appears when pressed.
 - fix small things like cursor = pointer in navbar
-#### What will I do this week?
-- Components for the Game modes
-- Lobbyies
-- Start working on the Google Maps API
 #### What are the obstacles to progress?
 - none